sarhp/python-coupon-recommender/README.md

 ## In vehicle coupon reconmmendation

-**Objective:** Using machine learning techniques (DTC and MLP) to improve coupon recommendation system
+The objective of this project is to use machine learning techniques including Neural Networks and Decision Trees, for predicting customer acceptance or rejection of various types of coupons.
+The project also involves data cleaning and analysis as integral components.

 <br>